Terra Grande-Pracuúba Extractive Reserve

 The Terra Grande-Pracuúba Extractive Reserve (Reserva Extrativista Terra Grande-Pracuúba) is an extractive reserve in the state of Pará, Brazil.

 Location

 The Terra Grande-Pracuúba Extractive Reserve is divided between the municipalities of São Sebastião da Boa Vista (35.42%) and Curralinho (64.58%), both in the state of Pará.

 It is on the island of Marajó to the northwest of Belém in the delta region where the Amazon and Tocantins rivers empty into the Atlantic Ocean.

 It is contained within the Marajó Archipelago Environmental Protection Area.

 It adjoins the Mapuá Extractive Reserve to the west.

 It has an area of 194867.63 ha.

 The reserve is just over 95% covered by dense rainforest, 3% by savanna and 2% by pioneer formations.

-The main rivers are the Guajará, Piriá, Mucutá, Mutuacá, Canaticú and Pracuúba.
+The main rivers are the Guajará, Piriá, Mucutá, Mutuacá, Canaticu and Pracuúba.

-Access to the Canaticú and Pracuúba is difficult during the summer dry season.
+Access to the Canaticu and Pracuúba is difficult during the summer dry season.

 History

 The Terra Grande-Pracuúba Extractive Reserve was created by presidential decree on 5 June 2006.